Hawaii Vacation Costs for Couples, Families, and Groups

 You will likely have to rent a car to get around the island, and parking and gas fees come with that additional accommodation cost.
 The average is about $30 per night for rental car parking.

 The best way to get around the island is to purchase a rental car.
 In addition to how much you pay for the rental car, there are also parking and gas fees to worry about.
-The first step is to figure out what kind of rental car you want.
-The average rental car prices in Hawaii include:
+The first step is to determine what kind of rental car you want.
+The average rental car prices in Hawaii include the following:

-Once you know which car you want, you will need to figure out parking and gas fees.
-The average cost of gas in Hawaii is about $4.25 per gallon, so you can expect to spend about $75 on gas alone.
-When it comes to parking, the average is about $30 in fees per night, but each island has its price modifier.
-The price modifiers are as follows:
+Once you know which car you want, you must figure out parking and gas fees.
+The average cost of gas in Hawaii is about $4.95 - $5.15 per gallon, so you can expect to spend about $75-$100 on gas alone.
+Your rental vehicle's fuel efficiency and the total miles driven during your visit will determine the total amount.

 Even if you're staying somewhere with restaurants close by or accessible continental breakfasts, you will likely have to purchase and cook most of your food.
 The average cost for breakfast is $15 per person, lunch is $25 per person, and dinner is $45 per person.